manzur/httpQL/README.md

 #### Two facts form the base this project:
 - Internet is a big *database* that contains lots of pages

-- Web-server is nothing more that *interpretator* that accepts http protocol as a language and produces a web page
+- Web-server is nothing more than *interpretator* that accepts http protocol as a language and produces a web page

-So by concluding these two facts we came to that sql language can be used to model web-client colloboration on top of http.
+So by concluding these two facts it occurs that sql language can be used to model web-client colloboration on top of http.

 Let's see some examples how SQL could be used(further on this customized SQL is called httpQL):